ewascatalog/ewascatalog2/readme.md

   adding summary data to the database, this includes full statistics from GEO and ARIES as well as published studies (not sure there is a reason to have separate procedures and database tables for these).

+* Installing R packages in the container sometimes freezes my office machine.
+It seems like there is some